 The Intesa Sanpaolo Group has developed for its employees many services and initiatives in its welfare system.These are the areas: Complementary Pensions, Supplementary Health Care, Associazione Lavoratori Intesa Sanpaolo, Soft Welfare and coordination of the cross-functional Group dedicated to the management of disabilities and chronic diseases in the company, Mobility Management, in addition to the Foundation Intesa Sanpaolo Onlus.

 The integrated Welfare System accounts for about 5% of the Group labour cost.

-The monitoring of the different forms of pension provision present in the Group's foreign realities is being monitored to assess possible opportunities to initiate rationalization processes.
+The monitoring of the different forms of pension provision aware in the Group's foreign realities is being monitored to assess possible opportunities to start rationalization processes.

 Group Health Fund

 The Fund, which has more than 215,000 members (employees, pensioners and their families), recognizes benefits through the contracted network or, alternatively, by reimbursing the health expenses incurred directly by the associates.
-In total, it has provided services of around 160 million euro in 2019.
+In total, it has provided services for around 160 million euro in 2019.

 Structured in two separate managements, for those who are on duty and in quiescence, it enhances mutuality and intergenerational solidarity, allocating to the management quiescent a percentage of the annual contributions paid by the members on duty provided that their management has closed in on balance.

 The Fund has in recent years promoted several prevention campaigns that have seen strong participation by members and their families.
 In particular, thousands of people joined online screenings for the highest-risk population identified by age group: 13,000 to the cardiovascular campaign in the period May 2015 – March 2016; 10,900 women to the osteoporosis campaign between November 2016 and September 2017; 20,900 at the skin cancer prevention initiative held between January and June 2018.